RoSchmi/AzureDataSender_Wio_Terminal_Eth/README.md

 AzureDataSender for Wio Terminal using ENC28 Ethernet module

-This lib is work in progress, actually only http requests work, not stable
+This lib is work in progress, https requests work now, code actually in poor condition